microsoft/go/eng/README.md

 * `/NuGet.config` - This is a .NET NuGet sources configuration file.
 This is also required at the root of the repo by the Arcade SDK.

-For a complete list of files that are modified vs. the canonical Git repository, first make sure you have the canonical Git refs locally.
+For a complete list of files that are modified vs. the upstream Git repository, first make sure you have the upstream Git refs locally.
 One way to do this is to set up a remote:

 ```sh
 git remote add golang https://github.com/microsoft/go